Class of 2019

 - Hometown: Midlothian, VA

-Bryce established the Dunkin’ Donuts Munchkins 5K Run, a race benefitting the ASK Childhood Cancer Foundation, during his freshman year of high school.
-As its President for the past four years, Bryce’s main focus was heightening the community’s awareness of childhood cancer.
-The event raised over $100,000 and was named one of “America’s Top 10 Food-Fueled Races.”
-Bryce also co-founded the Varsity Outreach Club, hosting monthly donation drives resulting in contributions of more than 4,000 gently used items including shoes, jeans, coats, sports supplies, etc. to organizations in need.
-Additionally, Bryce was active with NASA and the Virginia Space Grant Consortium, encouraging student engagement in the STEM field.
+During his freshman year of high school, Bryce established the Dunkin’ Donuts Munchkins 5K Run, a race benefitting the ASK Childhood Cancer Foundation, and as its President for four years, Bryce’s main focus was heightening the community’s awareness of childhood cancer.
+To date, the annual event has raised over $250,000, was named one of “America’s Top 10 Food-Fueled Races,” and is the reason for Bryce's commitment to empowering and connecting communities.

 - Hometown: Rancho Palos Verdes, CA

-At Notre Dame, Braeden is studying Chemical and Biomolecular Engineering on a pre-med track and served as president of the First Year Engineering Council.
+At Notre Dame, Braeden is studying Electrical Engineering with a concentration in Biosystems and served as president of the First Year Engineering Council..
 As a member of the Notre Dame Men’s Rowing team, he has spent many hours training on the St. Joseph River and has competed in regattas across the country.
 He has also become involved in research, working under Dr. Paul Bohn to develop a paper analytical device for early detection of sepsis.
 He spent his Wilderness Leadership Experience backpacking and rock climbing in North Carolina and his Social Justice Summer volunteering with the Colorado Coalition for the Homeless Stout Street Health Center in Denver.

 - Areas of Study: Economics; Applied and Computational Mathematics and Statistics; Philosophy, Politics, and Economics